phetsims/projectile-data-lab/doc/implementation-notes.md

 # Projectile Data Lab - Implementation Notes

-## Architecture and Design:
+## Architecture and Design

 The simulation is structured around a model/view architecture, separating the physics and statistics modeling (model) from the graphical representation (view).
-The sonification is implemented in the model, since it is often triggered directly by model events rather than through a listener abstraction.

 ### Screens